 Let’s start with the various different shapes you might see in an air compressor.

 - Pancake – These are the smallest and lightest models you can find.
 It’s called pancake because, well, that’s what it looks like, a fat pancake.
 Usually, they are equipped with a top handle; these are great for regular household use and are very portable.
 Check our air compressor reviews to see how they ranked.

 - Twin Tank – These models are mostly still quite portable but have noticeably more weight than the pancake varieties.
 The two tanks are usually stacked on top of the other or side-by-side.
 They typically include either a handle on top to carry it or a handle and wheels for easy movement on the ground.
 Many are also equipped with two outputs to have more tools connected at once, and they have a bit more power than the pancake.
 This design shows up in the top spot more than once in our air compressor reviews.

 - Horizontal/Vertical – These are single tank compressors larger than the others we’ve mentioned already.
 They have a cylindrical tank, either lying sideways or standing up straight.
 This type is best for professionals who continuously use their air tools throughout the day and industrial settings to run powerful machinery.
 Some models include wheels to move them around, and others are meant to be stationary.
 These are far less portable and more powerful than the others.

 Apart from just the shapes and sizes, air compressors have other differences that you might want to consider.
 For example, some models use oil for the lubrication of moving internal parts.
 They are designed so the oil will not escape, but it isn’t 100% foolproof.
-These types are fine for most tools, but if you plan to use an air-powered paint gun to paint a car, it might not be the best choice as there could be contamination.
+These types are sufficient for most tools, but if you plan to use an air-powered paint gun to paint a car, it might not be the best choice as there could be contamination.
 For jobs like this, it’s recommended you go with an oil-less model.